rm720/comp1100-assignment3/README.md

 ### Making a good move

 To make a good AI, we need to have a way of deciding what is, and what isn't a good move.
-A good place to start, is by trying to work out what are, and what aren't, good board positions.
-As you may have noticed, the score given in the game can move by quite a bit in a single turn, so by itself it may not be the best indicator of whether or not a board position is good.
+A good place to start is by trying to work out what are, and what aren't good board positions.
+As you may have noticed, the score given in the game can move by quite a bit in a single turn, so by itself, it may not be the best indicator of whether or not a board position is good.

 The first step on the way to success is writing what's known as a greedy bot.
-This is simply an AI, who looks at all possible next moves, and picks the move which will give it the best board position.
+This is simply an AI, that looks at all possible next moves and picks the move which will give it the best board position.
 Now if we had a perfect function for rating board positions, we could stop here.
-Unfortunately Othello is not a solved game (yet).
+Unfortunately, Othello is not a solved game (yet).

 If you have a greedy bot working, now would be a good time to commit and push.